 Description

-The Qualsafe Level 3 Award in Administering Emergency Medical Gases (RQF) has been specifically designed for those who have a responsibility for providing treatment to patients who need medical gases administrating in Prehospital care environments, such as: those working in the police force, fire service or private ambulance sector.
+The Qualsafe Level 3 Award in Administering Emergency Medical Gases (RQF) has been specifically designed for those who have a responsibility for providing treatment to patients in prehospital care.
+This course focuses on the protocols for administering emergency medical gases, including Entonox, for individuals working in professions like the police, fire service, or private ambulance sector.

 What’s Covered?